 Overall, the Rock Tea rocked!
 The service was friendly and attentive and all the food was delicious.
 The setting was comfortable and fun.
 I was definitely feeling pretty full afterwards so a walk through Soho was a good post-pig out remedy!
 For those looking for an afternoon tea with something a bit different, I would highly recommend the W Rock Tea.

 - W Rock Tea is available in the W Lounge between 1pm and 4.45pm daily and costs £25 per person.
 W Hotel, 10 Wardour Street, W1D 6QF.
 Nearest station: Piccadilly Circus or Leicester Square.
-For booking, tel: 0207 758 1060 or email email@example.com or visit the website.
-For more information, visit the W Hotel London website.
+For booking, tel: 0207 758 1060 or email email@example.com or visit the W Hotel London website.

 For the history of what stood on the site of the W Hotel before it was built, read Swiss glockenspiel in Leicester Square: The last survivor of the Swiss Centre.